Distribution and Habitat

 There are two main types of commercial formulas, namely wet mix and dry mix.
 These mixes come in powder form. some good Quality ones include Vetafarm forest fusion, Wombaroo and passwell lorikeet.

 If feeding dry mix, plenty of fresh drinking water needs to be made available for the bird.
 The power should be thrown out and feed containers washed every day.

 If feeding wet mix, the mixture spoils easily should be thrown out and containers washed every day.
 In hot weather it will spoil faster than normal and may need to be thrown out and container washed more often.
 This is one of the reasons why dry could be better, but young lorikeet will need to be weaned off wet on to dry a few months after purchase.
 Their requirements for drinking will be reduced, as the feed contains a large amount of water, however fresh drinking water should still be made available at all times.

 Little Lorikeets also need their diet supplemented with fresh fruit and vegetables on a daily basis.
 A variety of different fruit and vegetables should be made available.
-Spinach or silverbeet leaves provide calcium for the bird, as they will not use a cuttlefish or shellgrit for calcium intake, as it can damage their crop.
-A calcium supplement or calcium perch may also be used for calcium intake.
+Spinach or silverbeet leaves provide calcium for the bird a calcium supplement or calcium perch may also be used for calcium intake.